axibase/atsd/api/network/README.md

 If the connection is terminated due to client error, all valid commands sent prior to the first invalid command are stored.

-Due to the fact that closing the channel due to client error can take some time, the database may also store a few valid commands received after the discarded command.
+Because of the delay between closing the channel on client error and the connection shutdown, the database can store valid commands present in the network buffer, even if they are received after the discarded command.

 ```txt
 valid command   - stored